Learn about the fascinating field of SPACE LAW

 This 3-credit hour asynchronous online course will feature multimedia learning modules on the multiplicity of legal issues facing a space-faring world.
 Students will have the freedom to complete the learning modules at any time according to their own schedules.

 When is the course being offered?

-The course will be offered during the summer of 2018.
-The course begins on May 21st.
+The course will be offered during the summer of 2019.
+The course begins on May 20th.
 The two-hour final exam can be taken on July 11 or July 12 (at the student’s preference).
-See below for more information about the final exam.

 Who can enroll in the course?